 - Do not apply anything to the burn, including ointment, cream, oil, butter, spray or any other household remedy.
 There is no evidence of any cream or tablet significantly helping to reduce the severity of sunburn, or increase the rate of recovery from sunburn.

-When you go out, stay in the shade, slap on a hat, slip on protective clothing, make sure the sunburnt area is also covered and apply plenty of sunscreen.
-Try to maintain this habit when the sunburn has gone away.
+Stay out of the sun until the sunburn has cleared.
+When you do go out, stay in the shade, slap on a hat, slip on protective clothing, make sure the sunburnt area is also covered and apply plenty of sunscreen.
+Being sunsmart in this way will reduce your chance of getting sunburnt again.

 You should see your doctor immediately for severe sunburn, or if you are experiencing blistering, headaches, nausea, vomiting, dizziness or severe pain.